The Best RV Mattress for 2021

-This is the route that Camp Addict Co-Founder Marshall took in his Lance travel trailer.
+This is the route that Camp Addict Co-Founder Marshall took in his Lance travel trailer a few years back.
 He purchased a 3-inch thick memory foam camper mattress topper (seen below).

 Or, you can certainly purchase an RV mattress topper.
 Good luck finding the best RV mattress topper as Amazon is full of options.